mbakeranalecta/sam/README.md

 The meaning of each parameter is as follows:

- * infile: The path of the SAM file to be parsed.
+ * <infile>: The path of the SAM file to be parsed.

  * -outfile: (optional) The name and path of the output file to be created.
 If `-xslt` is specified, this will be the output of the XSLT stylesheet.
 Otherwise, it will